oz123/pytest-localftpserver/docs/usage.rst

 Login with the TLS server
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Python 2 and 3, as well as different versions of python 3 differ in their implementation of the client ``FTP_TLS`` and/or ssl protocol/context, we provide you with an example which works on python 2.7, 3.4, 3.5 3.6 and 3.7
-(note that, this example utilizes methods of the the high-level interface, which are  explained in :ref:`get_login_data` and :ref:`get_file_contents`).
+Tthis example utilizes methods of the the high-level interface, which are  explained in :ref:`get_login_data` and :ref:`get_file_contents`.

 The below example test logs into the TLS ftpserver, creates the file ``testfile.txt``, with content 'test text' and checks if it was written properly.

 .. code-block:: python

-    import sys
     from ftplib import FTP_TLS

-    if sys.version_info[0] == 3:
-        PYTHON3 = True
-    else:
-        PYTHON3 = False

-    if PYTHON3:
     from ssl import SSLContext
     try:
         from ssl import PROTOCOL_TLS
     except Exception:
         from ssl import PROTOCOL_SSLv23 as PROTOCOL_TLS

     def test_TLS_login(ftpserver_TLS):